ietf-tools/rfced-www/client/content/series/rfc-tips.md

 - [**Independent Submissions**](/authors/rfc-independent-submissions/) RFCs are published outside the official processes of the IETF, IAB, and IRTF but are relevant to the Internet community.
 - **Editorial** RFCs are produced by the RFC Series Working Group ([RSWG](https://datatracker.ietf.org/group/rswg/about/)) and document the policies for publishing RFCs.

-RFCs that were published before any stream existed are given the label “[Legacy]” in place of a stream name.
+RFCs that were published before any stream existed are given the label "[Legacy]" in place of a stream name.

 ## Source